Best Homeowners Insurance Companies in Utah

 UTAH HOME INSURANCE RISKS

-In 2022, Utah experienced over 1,000 flood-related claims, highlighting flooding as the most common weather-related threat according to the Insurance Information Institute.
-While standard homeowners insurance covers many types of damage, it doesn't cover flood damage.
-You'll need separate flood insurance coverage through your insurer or the National Flood Insurance Program to protect against this major risk.
+Utah logged more than 1,000 flood-related claims in 2022, making flooding the most common weather-related threat in the state according to the Insurance Information Institute.
+Standard homeowners policies exclude flood damage.
+Separate flood insurance is required, available through your insurer or the National Flood Insurance Program.

 Top-Rated Home Insurance Companies in Utah: FAQ